moostmartijn/homeassistant/README.md

 #### <br>Ziggo Mediabox Next
 Most of the functions of the Ziggo Mediabox Next I can control through Home Assistant thanks to a [community add-on](https://github.com/IIStevowII/ziggo-mediabox-next) of IIStevowII.

-### Pick-up switch
+### Record player switch
-I placed a Klik Aan Klik Uit AMC-1000 between the power outlet and my pick-up (Technics SL-1210) so I can switch on the pick-up using Home Assistant or with my voice using the Google Home mini.
+I placed a Klik Aan Klik Uit AMC-1000 between the power outlet and my record player (Technics SL-1210) so I can switch on the record player using Home Assistant or with my voice using the Google Home mini.

 ### Discogs sensor
-I set up a Disocgs sensor, which shows a random record which is in my Discogs collection.
-So if I'm not sure what to play, Home Assistant helps me to make a choice.
+I set up a Disocgs sensor, which shows a random record every 10 minutes out of my Discogs collection.
+So if I'm not sure what to play, Home Assistant helps me to pick a record.

 To show the artist, title, label, catalog number and release date, I made a custom sensor.